 - Transporting or transferring dangerous drugs into or within Arizona

-These acts or behaviors will result in felony charges.
-There are severe punishments that come with these felony charges.
+These acts or behaviors will result in felony charges and incur the penal sentences associated with felonies.

 - Possessing drugs for sale, manufacturing drugs, administering them, or transportation of them is considered a Class 2 felony.
-The punishment can be up to five years in prison.
+The sentencing can be up to five years in prison.

 - Possessing chemicals and supplies to make the dangerous drugs is a Class 3 felony, which can lead to up to 3.5 years in prison.

 - Possession or use of a dangerous drug can also be classified as a Class 4 felony.
-This is the least severe, with up to 2.5 years in prison.
+This is the least severe sentence, with up to 2.5 years in prison.

 If you’ve been charged with a felony for possession or use of a dangerous drug, Coolidge Law is ready to go to work on your case.
 As certified criminal law specialists, we’re thorough, tough, and fair, and we’ll work hard to establish the best defense for your life.
 Contact us today with any questions.